drawrowfly/tiktok-scraper/README.md

 -   [x] Download video without the watermark
 -   [x] Indicate in the output file(csv/json) if the video was downloaded or not
 -   [x] Build and run from Docker
--   [ ] Scrape metadata and download posts from different users/hashtags in batch
+-   [x] CLI: Scrape and download in batch
+-   [x] CLi: Load proxies from a file
+-   [ ] CLI: Download without ZIP
 -   [ ] Download audio files
 -   [ ] Scrape users/hashtags
 -   [ ] Web interface